Buncefield fire

 The first and largest explosion occurred near tank 912, which led to further explosions which eventually overwhelmed 20 large storage tanks.

 The emergency services announced a major emergency at 06:08 and a firefighting effort began.
-The cause of the explosion was a fuel-air explosion in a vapour cloud of evaporated leaking fuel.
+The cause of the explosion was a fuel-air explosion in a vapour cloud of evaporated leaking petrol.
 The British Geological Survey monitored the event, which measured 2.4 on the Richter scale.

 News reports described the incident as the biggest of its kind in peacetime Europe and certainly the biggest such explosion in the United Kingdom since the 1974 Flixborough disaster.
 The flames had been extinguished by the afternoon of 13 December 2005.
-However, one storage tank re-ignited that evening, which firefighters left to burn rather than attempting to extinguish it again.
+However, one storage tank reignited that evening, which firefighters left to burn rather than attempting to extinguish it again.

 The Health Protection Agency and the Major Incident Investigation Board provided advice to prevent incidents such as these in the future.
 The primary need is for safety measures to be in place to prevent fuel escaping the tanks in which it is stored.
 Added safety measures are needed for when fuel does escape, mainly to prevent it forming a flammable vapour and stop pollutants from poisoning the environment.